francardoso93/arcocd-rollouts-demo/readme.md

 ## 8 Ending notes

-There is much more (like analysis and etc) but that's all we really need for now :)
+There is much more (like analysis, integration with ALB for defining traffic without considering number of pods) but that's all we really need for now :)